rehierl/node-tree-outliner/3-4-0-design-6.md

 located in between the inner section's sectioning node and the end of the inner section's parent container.

-Put differently: No inner section can contain even one node that does not also belong to the inner section's parent section.
+Put differently: No inner section can contain even one content node that does not also belong to the inner section's parent section.

+Put differently: No parent section can end inside of one of its inner sections.
+That is, a parent section either remains to be open when an inner section is closed, or both sections end with the same event.

 **CLARIFICATION**
 All content nodes of an inner section are also content nodes of the inner